 7. Group

 The groupby method allows you to group a DataFrame by a column and then calculate a sum, or any other statistic, for each unique value.
-This functions much like the “pivot table” feature found in most spreadsheets.
+This functions much like the “pivot table” feature found in most spreadsheets programs.

 Hide code cell content